We may earn commission from affiliate links →

 Explore Derinkuyu Underground City

-Throughout the entire area, you’ll find tunnels and entire cities which existed underground.
+You’ll find tunnels and entire cities that exist underground throughout the area.
 The reason is that this particular part of the country was subject to invasion after invasion throughout history, so these cities were built underground to keep everyone safe.
 You’ll find churches and schools, even cellars and kitchens too.

 While there are many of these underground spaces, Derinkuyu is the best preserved and, therefore, the best if you want to get a realistic view of what life was like back in the day.
 You’ll head around 85 meters underground, and you’ll be able to get a sense of the scale of the place, even though only 10% of it is actually visible.